reedspool/reeds-website-old/docs/README.md

-# Documentation Home
+# Reed's Website's Docs' Home

-You are at the entry-point for documentation.
-Find links to other documentation here.

-Further documentation is available for each application and library.
-Check their respective `README.md` files.

-## Top-Level Docs
+Welcome to the documentation for Reed's Website.
+Documentation of varied quality abounds.

-- [Development Setup](dev-setup.md) to get situated on a new machine.
-- [Development Process](dev-process.md) for more detail on development and descriptions of scripts.
+To get situated on a new machine, see [Development Setup](dev-setup.md).
+Then head to [Development Process](dev-process.md) for more detail on development and descriptions of scripts.

-- [Libraries and Applications](architecture-libs-and-apps.md) explains why the source files are divided as such.
+The source files are divided into [Libraries and Applications](architecture-libs-and-apps.md).

-- [Technology](technology.md) provides a high-level description of technologies in this project.
+A high-level description of the [Technologies](technology.md) used in this project.

-- [Documentation How-To](docs-how-to.md) contains instructions to write docs which fit in with the rest of 'em
-  - [The Documentation Template](docs-template.md) is part of the How-To [How-To](docs-how-to.md) instructions.
-  - [Not Yet Implemented](docs-not-yet-implemented.md) is a target for links to yet-unmade documentation or features.
+[Documentation How-To](docs-how-to.md) contains instructions to write docs which fit in with the rest of 'em.
+[The Documentation Template](docs-template.md) is part of the [How-To](docs-how-to.md) instructions.
+[Not Yet Implemented](docs-not-yet-implemented.md) is a target for links to yet-unmade documentation or features.

 ## Project Directory Structure/Index